 During this initial residency, Hasager also formed a close relationship and collaborative partnership with Carolyne and Bill Edwards of the Quinn Research Center, an archive of the small but influential Black community in the Santa Monica Bay area from the early 20th century forwards.
 The photographs, magazines, advertisements, letters, and ephemera the Edwardses have painstakingly preserved over decades catalogue the stories of a resilient community, and undergird Hasager’s artistic production.
 The title of the exhibition, Three Structures Touching, refer to the restrictive and somewhat archaic requirements necessary for historic district designation in the US (that multiple structures must be of “architectural significance” and “touching” in order to be considered), and reference the Edwardses long-standing goal to have the important sites of the Santa Monica Black experience officially recognized as places of cultural significance by the City.
 One such site is the Philomathean Building, the home of a charity society founded by a group of Black women in the early 20th century and purchased in 1921 (a feat in and of itself, when restrictive racially-based covenants made property acquisition incredibly difficult).
 The society still operates today, giving scholarships to young people and hosting Black-owned small businesses in its building’s several storefronts.
 In trying to realize these goals of preservation and recognition, the collaborators have been confronted with an inherently inequitable system of landmark preservation in this country (only 3% of landmark sites in the City of LA are linked to Black history).
 They have had to be resilient and imaginative, just as the Philomathean founders were 100 years ago.
 To dig into these issues around landmarks and how we remember our places of cultural significance, Hasager and Quinn Research Center will participate in a virtual roundtable discussion with writer and researcher Maria Rosario Jackson and landmarks expert Ruthann Lehrer of the Santa Monica Conservancy on August 14, 2021 at 11am.
 Register and learn more here.

 Hasager works on a long time scale, and her art manifests as documents that emerge from sustained research and process, weaving a poetic tapestry of personal stories, the material physicality of structures and places, and the larger sociopolitical contexts they inhabit.
 A new film work featuring the Edwardses with a score composed of Pico Neighborhood sounds collected by the Santa Monica Youth Orchestra, large-scale vinyl reproductions of archive objects and images, frottage drawings evoking the textures of place, and a monumental modular sculpture representing the geography of the 90404 neighborhood (meant to be climbed and walked upon and otherwise inhabited) are some of the emergences in this iteration of Hasager’s exploration of place and cultural remembrance.
-The score of the film, composed by Ask Kaereby, will be performed live in an immersive experience at 18th Street Art Center’s Airport Campus on September 11, 2021 at 3 PM.
+A new immersive soundscape installation by composer Ask Kaereby will be premiered at 18th Street Art Center’s Airport Campus on September 11, 2021, 1-5 PM.
 Register and learn more here.

 ABOUT THE ARTIST